lead generation

 There are two primary types of qualified leads:

-Marketing-Qualified Leads (MQLs): These are leads who have shown interest in your marketing efforts,
+Marketing-Qualified Leads (MQLs): These leads have shown interest in your marketing efforts,

 such as downloading content or subscribing to your newsletter.